 This exam is designed to help each incoming student find the writing support and instruction most suited to his or her individual skill level.
-Eligible students will receive an email notification to take the exam.
-We recommend that you meet with your advisor as they can provide the most support, but if there are questions, please contact Careen Szarmach at szarmach@ccsu.edu and include your name, student information, and the detailed nature of your inquiry.
-Thank you!
+Eligible students will receive test directions by email on a Thursday after the admissions confirmation deposit has been paid.
+We recommend that you meet with your advisor as they can provide the most support, but if there are questions, please contact Careen Szarmach at szarmach@ccsu.edu and include your name and student ID.

-Welcome to the CCSU Writing Placement Test!
+Welcome to the Central Writing Placement Test!
 This test is designed to place you into the class that will offer you the best support.
+Detailed test directions will be emailed to your Central and personal email account.
 To complete the exam effectively, please make sure you have...

 You are free to take notes as you prepare your essay.
 It is also fine for you to refer back to these instructions or to print them out.
 When you have read everything in this section, please return to the test and complete the Demographic questions before proceeding to the essay section.